sangar-happy/raspberryPiProjects/README.md

 # blink.c
 Simple program which is "HELLO WORLD" equivalent in programming raspberry pi.

-Resistors used: 10kΩ (Brown, Black, Orange) and 1kΩ (Brown, Black, Red)
+Resistors used: 500Ω (Green, Black, Brown) and 10kΩ (Brown, Black, Orange)

 Led used: Normal led (wire which is bent is anode)